We earn commissions from brands listed on this site, which influences how listings are presented.

 Whether you can afford to help your kids financially or not, your advice can help.

-When your child is ready for college, they may consider taking credits at a community college before they transfer to another college (Some community colleges now offer four-year degrees).
+When your child is ready for college, they may consider taking credits at a community college before they transfer to another college (some states authorize community colleges to offer select four‑year degrees).
 Recommend that they compare tuition prices and other costs before they choose a college.
 The ideal college is not necessarily the most expensive one, and prices vary widely.

-Finally, help your child explore different ways to pay for college - from working and saving ahead, to applying for grants, scholarships, and federal and private financing.
-According to Sallie Mae, future students should always file the FAFSA, to make sure they don’t miss out on thousands of dollars in financial aid.
+Finally, help your child explore different ways to pay for college—from working and saving ahead, to applying for grants, scholarships, and federal and private financing.
+Encourage them to complete the FAFSA®, which many states and schools use to award aid, and to watch federal, state, and institutional deadlines.

 Top Student Loan Refinance Options